natenka/pyneng-book-en/docs/source/book/05_basic_scripts/1_args.rst

-Transferring argument to the script  (argv)
+Transferring argument to script  (argv)
 ----------------------------------

-Very often the script solves some common problem.
-For example, the script processes a configuration file.
-Of course, in this case you don’t want to edit name of file every time with your hands in the script.
+Very often script solves some common problem.
+For example, script processes a configuration file.
+Of course, in this case you don’t want to edit name of file every time with your hands in script.

-It will be much better to pass the file name as the script argument and then use already specified file.
+It will be much better to pass file name as script argument and then use already specified file.

 The sys module allows working with script arguments via argv.